Compliance Management System

 In order to comply with the Messer Code, the existing organisational structures should be resorted to.
 The individual departments, the persons responsible at the regional level, and the management bodies are directly responsible.
 This ensures the personally accountable implementation and compliance with the Messer Code for the respective area of responsibility.

 With the support of Corporate Legal and Corporate Compliance, the Internal Audit carries out reviews lasting several days at regular intervals in all local companies.
 Thus, facts (e.g. articles of associations, business rules, signature rules, trainings provided, observance of reporting, etc.) relevant for the Messer Code are subjected a closer checking.
 Besides, individual departments also carry out detailed audits (e.g. SHEQ, Medical, IT).
 Remarks and improvement proposals are recorded in a report, which is forwarded to the Management Board of Messer SE & Co.
 KGaA.
 The implementation of improvement proposals is checked through follow-up audits within a given time frame.

 Pending and potential/threatened litigations based on a certain value/risk are centrally queried every three months where the details regarding facts, litigation value, case status, process risk and, if necessary, reserves built or to be built are entered.

 The Managing Directors/LCOs and BCOs are obliged to notify the CCO about suspected any case of a serious violation of the Messer Code.
 All the processes relevant for the Messer Code within the respective regional subsidiary or within the respective department must be reported to the CCO for the preceding year as part of an annual compliance report at the latest by 31 January.

-The CCO reports to the Management Body of Messer SE & Co.
+The CCO reports to the Management Board of Messer SE & Co.
 KGaA regularly and in individual cases, on request, promptly about any serious violations of the Messer Code reported to him, otherwise reports once in a year.

 Reporting compliance violations and established suspected cases